 Once you’ve built a reputation with your key accounts, it’s time to start building relationships within those organizations.
-Winning their business requires a strong rapport, typically with several people.
+Winning their business requires a strong rapport, typically with several personas.

 The metrics to consider when measuring the strength of those relationships include:

-Building strong relationships is easy when you know exactly who your target audience is, the key contacts within those organizations, and when to reach out to them.
+Building strong relationships is easy when you know exactly who your target audience is, the key personas within those organizations, and the right time to reach out.